 Inefficiencies characterize important financial markets.
-In the stock market, for instance, excess returns are persistent, rather than fleeting (Mehra and Prescott, 1985, 2003); prices swing wildly, even in the absence of news (LeRoy and Porter, 1981; Shiller, 1981, 1992; Shleifer, 1986); and price movements are predictable over short and long horizons (Fama and French, 1988; Jegadeesh and Titman, 1993, 2011).1
+In the stock market, excess returns are persistent, rather than fleeting (Mehra and Prescott, 1985, 2003); prices swing wildly, even in the absence of news (LeRoy and Porter, 1981; Shiller, 1981, 1992; Shleifer, 1986); and price movements are predictable over short and long horizons (Fama and French, 1988; Jegadeesh and Titman, 1993, 2011).

-Market inefficiencies stem in part from the presence of irrational traders (Shiller, 1984; Shleifer and Summers, 1990; De Long, Shleifer, Summers and Waldmann, 1991).
+Market inefficiencies stem in part from the presence of irrational traders (Shiller, 1984; Shleifer and Summers, 1990; De Long et al., 1991).
 These "noise traders" rely on faulty heuristics and take advice credulously, and they misprice securities by trading on their systematically biased beliefs.
 Although arbitrage by more sophisticated investors attenuates the mispricing, various limits, such as transaction costs, illiquidity, and risk, preserve some degree of inefficiency (for a review, see Gromb and Vayanos, 2010).

 A defining trait of noise traders is their gullibility (Akerlof and Shiller, 2015).
 In pumpand-dump schemes, for example, conspirators deceive gullible traders into overvaluing an asset (i.e., pump) so as to sell their own holdings at higher prices (i.e., dump).
-This paper characterizes a "parallax-and-tax" scheme in which a third-party broker, rather than an investor, deceives noise traders and then profits by taxing trade, rather than trading assets.
+We characterize a "parallax-and-tax" scheme in which a third-party broker, rather than an investor, deceives noise traders and then profits by taxing trade, rather than trading assets.
 In a visual parallax, the same object appears in different locations when viewed from different positions; here, a broker induces different valuations of the same asset from different investors.
 Common valuations pose an obstacle to trade (Tirole, 1982) and, hence, an existential threat to brokers.
 Deception drives a wedge between valuations, increasing trade and brokerage fees.

 This paper models a parallax-and-tax scheme and uses the model to rationalize a classic case of market inefficiency.
 The model applies to a brokered market with informed arbitrageurs and credulous noise traders.
-We begin with an illustrative version in which the broker offers two securities: one that pays out if a given event occurs, and one that pays out if the event does not occur; later we extend the model to an arbitrary number of securities.
-The true probability of the event, p, is known to the broker and the arbitrageurs but not to the noise traders.
-The broker announces a prediction, q, which noise traders adopt as their beliefs.
-Noise traders trade in the first period.
-If $q \neq p$, they trade on mistaken beliefs and misprice the securities.
-In the second period, arbitrageurs partially correct the mispricing.
-Some bias remains, however, because arbitrageurs pay brokerage fees.
+We begin with an illustrative version in which the broker offers two securities: a favorite that pays out if a probable event occurs, and a long-shot that pays out if the event does not occur; later we extend the model to an arbitrary number of securities.
+The true probability of the event, $p \ge \frac{1}{2}$ , is known to the broker and the arbitrageurs but not to the noise traders.

-1For reviews, see Barberis and Thaler (2003) and Shiller (2003).
+&lt;sup>1For reviews, see Barberis and Thaler (2003) and Shiller (2003).